Monday, December 11, 2006

 So we can see the power gradually increasing until failure.
 Note the mean maximal 1-minute power of 399 Watts.
 Darn.
 I was hoping I'd crack 400 this time.
 Never mind, there is still room for improvement there.

 Heart rate is also shown for reference.
-A couple of spikes in the line which I presume are data errors (but who knows? ).
-I don't use heart rate much as a guide but you should expect to see HR approaching maximum during a test like this.
-Some like to also measure the rate of HR recovery in the couple of minutes after such a test.
+A couple of spikes in the line which are likely just erroneous data.
+I don't use heart rate much as a guide but you should expect to see HR approaching maximum during or just after ending a test like this.

 So what does it all mean?

-Well two things flow from this.
-Firstly, using this protocol, coach & I are able to set and adjust training levels from recovery right through to anaerobic capacity efforts.
-See Ric's training zone calculator to explain.
+Firstly, using this protocol, we are able to set and adjust training levels from recovery right through to anaerobic capacity efforts.

-Secondly, we can measure whether training is actually improving my MAP.
+Secondly, we can measure whether training is actually improving performance.

 My Map Results over last few months